TestZeus/TestZeus/README.md

   Debug config->set up 5005 port and then continue debugging

 Quick Option: As always, adding break points and debug as TestNG test

+## Video Demo
+Under 5 minute video to show you the highlights of the framework and a demo of the execution :

 ## Why is the name TestZeus?
 Zeus is the God of lightning and thunder and we want this framework to be the same with Lightning platform.